 How do I get breast milk fat off the side of a bottle after pumping?

 You have heard that cream rises to the top, right?
 It’s quite literally the same with breast milk.
 The fat, or creamy part, of breast milk will rise to the top and sides of whatever type of container it is stored in.
+You can read more about this in our article Breast Milk Fat Separation – Why It Happens & What To Do About It.
 For working breastfeeding moms, that means fat will stick to the side of the bottles you pump breast milk in to.
 Milk fat contains all sorts of nutrients that our babies need, so it’s essential you get the fat out of the breast milk bottles and into baby’s bottles.
 In order to get breast milk fat off the sides of a bottle, you have a few options:

 1. Warm breast milk bottle in hands